SapitoSucio/froggo-guides/docs/script_commands.md

 \***homevolution**;

-This command will try to evolve the current player's homunculus.
+This command will try to evolve the current player`s homunculus.

 If it doesn't work, the /swt emotion is shown.